Bourbon Sangria

 This fun, fruity, sparkling Bourbon Sangria is an easy recipe that combines sweeter fruit-forward red wine, a touch of bourbon for caramel and vanilla notes, and fresh fruit for a delicious cocktail.

 Love a good cocktail?
-Try this White Wine Cocktail, Bourbon Smash and Christmas Sangria!
+Try this Whiskey Apple Cider Cocktail, Bourbon Smash and Christmas Sangria!

 bourbon sangria in a glass with fresh figs, basil, and orange slices.